Carbon neutrality/climate change action

 Decrease in domestic fossil fuel demand

-• Expansion of supply of fossil alternative fuels and review of domestic supply system (establishment of CNXcenter, Smart Yorozuya)
+• Expanding the supply of alternative fossil fuels and reviewing the domestic supply system (establishment of CNXcenter and Smart Yorozuya Yorozuya)

 • Strengthening the competitiveness of the entire supply chain